Destiny Church (New Zealand): Tithing

 Tithing is common practice in Destiny Church.

-Media articles using former Destiny Church members as sources have alleged that Tamaki's has an outspoken autocratic style and highlighted the church's frequent appeals for tithe contributions, and its insular culture.
+Media articles using former Destiny Church members as sources have alleged that Tamaki has an outspoken autocratic style and highlighted the church's frequent appeals for tithe contributions, and its insular culture.
 The Sunday Star Times highlighted Tamaki's visible wealth and personal luxury, questioning its consistency with the church's tithing system.
 Church pastors agree to a restraint of trade that applies in the event that they withdraw as pastors.
 In March 2010, the church's Brisbane pastor resigned over a difference in doctrine.
-25 members of the congregation followed him out of the church, some expressed their support for him to the media, saying that the church was a money-making cult.
+Twenty five members of the congregation followed him out of the church; some expressed their support for him to the media, saying that the church was a money-making cult.
 On 29 August 2017, Destiny Church co-founder and senior pastor Hannah Tamaki attracted media attention for purchasing a new Mercedes-Benz AMG GLE63 S SUV worth NZ$207,900.
 This coincided with reports that the Charities Services was considering stripping three of Destiny Church's charities of their charitable status for failing to file returns.
 Some critics have regarded these expenses as extravagant luxuries that come at the expense of church members.